-Starting as a small sub sandwich shop in the seaside town of Point Pleasant, NJ in 1956, Jersey Mike’s Franchise Systems Inc. now oversees approximately 1800 sub sandwich franchises and catering locations across the United States.
-Jersey Mike’s offers their customers a wide range of sub sandwiches, prepared in front of the customer, with high quality vegetables, spices, oils, meats, cheeses and fresh-baked breads for a taste that will completely satisfy even the most discerning sandwich enthusiast and foodie.
+Starting as a small sub sandwich shop in the seaside town of Point Pleasant, NJ in 1956, Jersey Mike’s Franchise Systems Inc. now oversees approximately 1,800 sub sandwich franchises and catering locations across the U.S. Jersey Mike’s offers a wide range of sub sandwiches, prepared in front of the customer, with high quality vegetables, spices, oils, meats, cheeses and fresh-baked breads for a taste that will completely satisfy even the most discerning sandwich enthusiast and foodie.

-At Jersey Mike’s, giving back to the community is just as important as providing a high-quality sub sandwich and, in that spirit, Jersey Mike’s ran an advertising campaign during the COVID pandemic offering 50 percent off all sandwiches and free delivery.
-The demand on the mobile application was unprecedented!
-The number of orders processed by the mobile application went from 800 a day to 80,000+ within 4 hours of the deal announcement.
+For Jersey Mike’s, giving back to the community is just as important as providing a high-quality sub sandwich.
+In that spirit, Jersey Mike’s ran an advertising campaign during the COVID pandemic offering 50 percent off all sandwiches and free delivery.
+The demand on their legacy mobile application in response was unprecedented.
+The number of inbound orders processed by the mobile app went from 800 per day to 80,000+ within four hours of the deal announcement.

-A secure foundation in AWS started with a new deployment centered around AWS Control Tower.
-Control Tower offered many key services that included AWS Organizations, AWS Single-Sign On, CloudTrail, Config, SNS and the ability to have a repeatable, secure account deployment process with Account Factory.
+Jersey Mike's new cloud foundation in AWS started with a deployment centered around AWS Control Tower.
+Control Tower's key cloud services include AWS Organizations, AWS Single-Sign On, CloudTrail, Config, SNS and the ability to have a repeatable, secure account deployment process via Account Factory.

-Utilizing the Account Factory Feature in Control Tower allowed for a repeatable and automated account provisioning strategy.
-Account Factory automates the provisioning of AWS Config Logs and CloudTrail Logs and enables a secure framework of centralized logging for long term archive and central analysis.
+Using the Account Factory feature in Control Tower allowed us to employ a repeatable and automated account provisioning strategy.
+Account Factory automates the provisioning of AWS Config Logs and CloudTrail Logs and enables a secure framework of centralized logging for long-term archive and central analysis.

-With the deployment of Control Tower and the creation of the core AWS accounts completed.
-The team started the tasks of creating customized code to provision the infrastructure within the accounts, based on unique customer requirements.
-CloudFormation was chosen because it was native and fully supported by AWS.
+With the deployment of Control Tower and the creation of the core AWS accounts completed, our software developers started creating bespoke code to provision the infrastructure within the accounts based on Jersey Mike's requirements.
+We used CloudFormation because it was native and fully supported by AWS.

-Some examples of CloudFormation templates used to setup an AWS account:
+Below are some examples of CloudFormation templates we used to set up the AWS account:

 - A CloudFormation Stack was deployed within each account to perform the following:

-- Enable CIS AWS Foundations Benchmark Log Metric Filters to address CIS checks 3.1 – 3.14.
+- To enable CIS AWS Foundations Benchmark Log Metric Filters to address CIS checks 3.1 – 3.14.

-- Deploy the bulk of the infrastructure components including a VPC, enable VPC Flow Logs and send to a central S3 bucket, Subnets, Route Tables, an Internet Gateway, NAT Gateways and an S3 endpoint.
+- To deploy the bulk of the infrastructure components, including a VPC that enabled VPC Flow Logs to send out to a central S3 bucket, subnets, route tables, an internet gateway, NAT gateways and an S3 endpoint.

-- Attach the VPC created in the previous template to an AWS Transit Gateway in the Shared Services account and updates any relevant route tables.
+- To attach the VPC (created in the previous template) to an AWS Transit Gateway in the Shared Services account and update any relevant route tables.